Rules Governing Deposit Accounts

 Envelope Depository.
 We may accept payments and/or deposits through the use of an “envelope depository” (a “drop” receptacle into which envelopes may be placed during business and nonbusiness hours).
 You authorize us to remove your payment and/or deposit from the envelope, count the funds and credit your account.

 The envelope depository is provided as a convenience to our clients, and we are not responsible for any loss suffered by you resulting from your use of said envelope depository unless caused by our gross negligence or willful misconduct.
+If an error is discovered in the amount of your deposit, we will adjust your account and notify you of the correction.

 Account Transaction Limitations.
 Federal Regulations pertaining to savings accounts (including savings accounts with check writing privileges and money market accounts) allow no more than six (6) transfers per monthly service charge cycle to a third party or to another account of the depositor at Capital One Bank by means of preauthorized, automatic, telephone or online transfers.
 If you have a commercial account and you exceed the number of transactions permitted in a monthly service charge cycle more than once during any twelve-month period, you may be charged a fee for each transaction in excess of the number permitted (an “Excessive Transaction Fee”).
 Please see the current Schedule of Fees and Charges applicable to your account for the amount of the Excessive Transaction Fee.
 If you exceed the transaction limitations applicable to your account three (3) times in any twelve-month period you agree that we may convert your savings or money market account to an account that is not subject to federal transaction limits (a “transaction account”).
 We will notify you by mail if we convert your savings or money market account to a transaction account.